 The Büyük Valide Han is located in Fatih, the district that encompasses the historical peninsula of Istanbul (Constantinople).
 More specifically, the han is located in Çakmakçılar Yokuşu, one of the bustling backstreets of Mercan, the neighborhood between the Grand Bazaar and the Spice Bazaar.

 To get there, your best bet is taking the tram to Eminönü, locate the Spice Bazaar and keep walking North towards the Grand Bazaar through the labyrinthine alleys that connect both bazaars.
 If you have a GPS, look for Valide Han in Çakmakçılar Yokuşu.
 Here is a map I have found for you:

 Finding the old building between the bustling backstreets around the bazaars is part of the experience!
 Since the building has its name on the entrance, you will know it when you see it.

 Once you have located the Büyük Valide Han, go through the large wooden gate.
 After passing by the first courtyard, you will see an abandoned building to your left.
 Climb the stone stairs and you will be inside the old han.

 Büyük Valide Han has two floors and three courtyards.
-If you want to venture up, find the caretaker, Mehdi Bey (who is usually in the second floor) and offer him a small tip to unlock the door for you, really worthy for the breathtaking views and the experience you are about to get.
-Note that climbing up to the roof is at your own risk, watch your steps!
+If you want to venture up, find the caretaker, Mehdi Bey (who is usually in the second floor), and offer him a small tip to unlock the door for you, really worthy for the breathtaking views and the experience you are about to get.
+Note that climbing up to the roof is at your own risk, watch your step!

 This is a historical place, a real gem that has somehow survived the passage of time.
 Please respect the history of the building!

-In the heart of Istanbul but still off the beaten track, Büyük Valide Han is the perfect place for those interested in the non touristic side of the city.
+In the heart of Istanbul but still off the beaten track, Büyük Valide Han is the perfect place for those interested in the non-touristy side of the city.
 If you like to climb on roofs and are interested in historical and abandoned places, you should not miss this treasure.
 Enjoy!